 Similar to Dropbox and Google Drive, Nextcloud is self-hosting software that allows you to share files, contacts, and calendars.
-But, unlike Dropbox and Google Drive, your files will be private and stored on your server instead of a third party server.
-Nextcloud is HIPAA and GDPR compliant, so your files will be encrypted along with the ability to audit.
-For this tutorial, we’ll be installing our Nextcloud instance on our Ubuntu 18.04 LTS server.
+But, unlike Dropbox and Google Drive, your files will be private and stored on your server instead of a third-party server.
+Nextcloud is a GDPR and HIPAA compliant hosting solution, so your files will be encrypted along with the ability to audit.
+For this tutorial, we’ll be installing our Nextcloud instance on our Ubuntu VPS server.

 Step 1: You’ll first log in to your server.